kjaisingh/Forecasting-March-Madness/README.md

 * 12: Team 1 Blocks per game - Team 2 Blocks per game
 * 13: Team 1 Personal Fouls per game - Team 2 Personal Fouls per game

-The output for an input instance for this model is:
+The output for an input instance for this model is the probability that Team 1 wins.
-* Whether or not Team 1 wins (0: Team 1 Loses, 1: Team 1 Wins)